Peepal Khoont

-Peepal Khoont mainly known as Pipalkhunt is a Tehsil headquarter and Panchayat Samiti of the Pratapgarh district of Rajasthan state.
+Peepal Khoont mainly known as Pipalkhunt is a village, Tehsil headquarter and Panchayat Samiti of the Pratapgarh district of Rajasthan state.
 It is a sub-division among the 5 sub-divisions of the Pratapgarh district.
 The main market is called Sadar Bajar.
 It is situated on National Highway 113.
 Pipalkhunt is a town located on the Banswara - Jaipur Expressway surrounded by the hills, plants and trees.
 The town is situated on the bank of the Mahi River.